Yankton State Hospital

 Main Image Gallery: Yankton State Hospital

 The cemetery on the grounds is still maintained by the facility & contains over 1,000 former patient burials.
 The majority of the graves are marked only with the person's Patient Record Number on a small, concrete pillar.
-The few exceptions are a handful of graves where the family has replaced the concrete marker with a conventional headstone showing name, dates, etc. List of burials including grave #
+The few exceptions are a handful of graves where the family has replaced the concrete marker with a conventional headstone showing name, dates, etc. To obtain information about cemetery records or for procedures for adding a grave marker, please contact the South Dakota Human Services Center at 605-668-3100.
+The Medical Records staff can offer assistance.
+List of burials including grave #

 |Whos here now: Members 0 Guests 0 Bots & Crawlers 1|